Grants For Patents: Everything You Need to Know

 Look into "angel" investors, who sponsor innovations with small donations that may range from $20,000 to $100,000.
 These types of investors expect a financial return, which is usually a small percentage of ownership in a new company.
 They're unlikely to be involved in the daily running of a business, but they may introduce you to important members of their network.
 To find angel investors in your area, contact the alumni association at your alma mater or the Chamber of Commerce.

 Venture capital companies may offer millions of grant dollars since they tend to sponsor at a very high level.
 In exchange, they'll expect a significant percentage of ownership in a startup.
 These firms are often involved in a startup's strategic direction, and they're frequently represented on the board of directors.

 Because the grant application process can be time-consuming and costly, grant money is important for many inventors who have limited funds.
 With financial backing that doesn't have to be repaid, inventors can completely focus their efforts on their creations.

 If you need help with patent grants, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.